AI-MediSphere/PredictionModel/README.md

 We would love to hear from you!
 If you have any questions, feedback, or collaboration inquiries, please don't hesitate to reach out to us:

-Email: contact@cardiovita.com
+Email: contact@axcess.io
-Website: www.cardiovita.com
+Website: www.axcess.io
-Twitter: @CardioVitaAI
+Twitter: @axcess.io
-LinkedIn: CardioVita
+LinkedIn: Axcessio

 Thank you for your support, and let's revolutionize cardiovascular disease prediction together!